Why should dance teachers use a lesson plan?

 - Use the student surveys in The Holistic Guide to Getting to Know Your Dance Students to learn about your students’ backgrounds, interests, previous dance experiences, and personalities.
 These convenient students surveys will not only help you design better dance lesson plans, but they will also help you create meaningful connections with each student.
 The better you know your students, the better you can teach them!

 - Help your students set and achieve new goals for the dance season with The Holistic Guide to Goal Setting for Dance Students.
 This guide includes a brainstorming tool to help you easily lead your students through the goal-setting process, and ready-to-use worksheets to help your students organize and share their goals.

 So often, we try to constantly reinvent the wheel in our dance lesson planning process.
 We come up with elaborate new lessons and fancy combos each week.
-While it is good to keep students on their toes, the reality is that creating a brand new class every week isn’t necessary – and it can actually be detrimental to your students’ learning, especially if they are young or new to dance.
-After all, students thrive on routine and learn through repetition!
+While it is good to keep students on their toes with some variety, the reality is that creating a brand new class every week isn’t necessary – and it can actually be detrimental to your students’ learning, especially if they are young or new to dance.
+After all, students thrive on routine, and learn through repetition.
 In fact, I usually create about 4 lessons per class during an entire 10-month dance season!
+The Holistic Guide to Dance Lesson Planning includes a unique process for easily and effectively including more variety in you dance lesson plans without starting from scratch all the time.
 By using creative ways to build on and vary your exercises and combos throughout a 6-8 week unit, you can simplify your lesson planning process and create the balance of repetition and novelty that students need to learn.